 Keysight Technologies W2630A series DDR2 BGA probes enable probing embedded memory DIMMs directly at the ball grid array with the Keysight Technologies logic analyzers and oscilloscopes.
 Although this dynamic product is available to support Engineers through the test process, it does take some skillful attention.

-This procedure provides an overview of the process for installing Keysight Technologies DDR2 DRAM BGA Probes onto circuit board assemblies.
+This procedure provides an overview of installing Keysight Technologies DDR2 DRAM BGA Probes onto circuit board assemblies.

 Operator Skills